Things You Should Know

 A Major Project Application is required for all other projects, including:

-- Demolition of an existing structure
+- Demolition of an existing structure (an application must be approved BEFORE demolition).

 - Construction of a new house, guest house, pool house or other structure